fabionoth/coding-test/README.md

 ## Notes

 - Ensure your `.env` file is not committed to version control.
 It is already included in `.gitignore`.
 - The application fetches weather data for the following cities by default: London, New York, Tokyo, São Paulo, and Johannesburg.
-You can modify the `CITIES` list in `main.py` to include
+You can modify the `CITIES` list in `main.py` to include other cities.